markotuya0/to-do-list/README.md

 ## Built With
+- Html

-- HTML
+- css
-- CSS
+- javascript
-- Javascript
+- Linter

 ## Live Demo (if available)